 7. OA provides free dunnage for our Amazon FBA shipments.
 Dunnage is the stuff that goes in the empty spaces of a shipping box you’re sending to the FBA warehouse.
 We can reuse the air pillows, paper, and even small cardboard boxes that come in OA shipments as dunnage in our Amazon shipments, saving time and money from having to get that dunnage elsewhere.

 8. OA allows you to save money by shopping through cash back websites.
 We typically shop through Rakuten (formerly Ebates) and Swagbucks to get cash back on our online purchases, but there are other sites that have similar programs.
 Your purchases cost the same amount by going through their link to shop, but you get a percentage back on every purchase.
 The percentage varies by store and can change from time to time, so do your due diligence to figure out how to get the best percentage.
 Another bonus with Rakuten and Swagbucks is that they both have a Google Chrome extension you can activate with one click after you’ve already started shopping, rather than having to navigate to the cash back website before you start filling up your online cart.

 I hope we’ve been able to show you some reasons why OA can be a great strategy to implement in your Amazon FBA business.
 I know it’s not for everyone — some people much prefer the thrill of the hunt in thrifting or RA, and I get that.
 In our next post we’ll cover a few of the negative aspects of OA and how we deal with them in our business.

 One last thing…. a great OA tool that we recommend is called Tactical Arbitrage, and you can check it out at this link.
-We’ll have a blog post review of Tactical Arbitrage coming in the future!
+We also have a blog post review of Tactical Arbitrage with more details on why we like it.